shreyash00007/UX/README.md

 Zeigarnic Effect

-This happens with all of us, when we have some important task to do, and when we forget to do it, we tend to feel bad about it; this is the zeigarnik effect.
+This happens with all of us, when we have some important task to do, and when we forget to do it, we tend to feel bad about it; this is the Zeigarnik effect.
 It states that we remember uncompleted and uninterrupted tasks more than the completed task.

 Hick's law